 Dijkstra investigated wall colors in care institutions among people without autism in which the effects just mentioned were once more confirmed.
 However, she made the important discovery that the degree of arousal/stress depends on ‘the ability to screen out irrelevant stimuli within the environment (…).
 Some people have a natural tendency to effectively reduce the complexity of an environment (high-screeners), where others are not capable of this information reduction (low-screeners).
 Therefore, we expected that effects of environmental coloring would be moderated by people’s stimulus screening ability.’
 This expectation was confirmed in her study.

 Making (unconscious) decisions about what to filter out on the basis of an appraisal of a whole context is something people on the spectrum usually find very hard, if not impossible.
-An underlying weak central coherence comes to mind as a prime cause for this.
+The mechanisms behind weak central coherence may also be at play in this instance.
 Other autism characteristics, notably low flexibility, probably contribute as well.
 All in all, this would mean that people on the spectrum are significantly more stressfully aroused by colors, particularly at the warm end of the spectrum.

 Some specialists do not emphasize the colors themselves but rather properties such as clarity and degree of reflection.
 There seems to be unanimity about a number of properties: muted and neutral colors are to be preferred.
 (See Henriksen et al.)

 ‘Explosive’ and reflecting colors are not helpful.
 Clear, fresh colors, on the other hand are, so are pastels.
 Muted colors, which are more mixed and less saturated, come over as less aggressive.
 All soft colors are soothing.
 Many residents of the Kannerhuis prefer ‘clean colors’, i.e. those which are only mixed with white.